 Black Latter-day Saint Cons

-- Being Black and a member of the Church is wondering who will walk by and use some excuse to touch your hair uninvitedly.
+- Being Black and a member of the Church means wondering who will walk by and use some excuse to touch your hair uninvitedly.

 - It is being occasionally reminded that there are not many of you by a well-meaning older person who says something offensive when trying to express appreciation for your presence.

-- Being Black and a member of the Church in America is not always fitting in with the members of the congregation.
+- Being Black and a member of the Church in America means not always fitting in with the members of the congregation.